19 Winter Trails You Can Hike Without Snowshoes

-You don’t need to be an expert in winter backpacking to enjoy a snowy hike.
+You don’t need to be an expert in winter hiking and backpacking to enjoy a snowy hike.
 Many trails all around the United States stay accessible for hikers year-round, without the need for snowshoes.
 You may want to grab a pair of microspikes, though—some of the trails on this list get icy.

 Pro Tip: Winter Hiking Can Be Dangerous